Le-foucheur/Typst-VarTable/0.1.0/tabvar.typ

    "variable": [],  //the variable of the table "label": [] //the labels on the right collum
   ),
-  interval: (), //the ensemble where the varable is defined arrow : "->", //what kind of arrow
+  domain: (), //the ensemble where the varable is defined arrow : "->", //what kind of arrow
   debug: false, //just for development
   stroke: 1pt + black, //stroke of the entier table exept arrows